D50000/Online-Store-React.js/README.md

 # Online Store

-A Online Store application that build in React.js and GraphQL with MangoDB.
+A Online Store application that build in React.js using Next.js and GraphQL with MangoDB.

 **Front-end**

 - React.js (data and template binding, rendering)
 - Next.js (SSR, Routing framework)
 - Styled Components (CSS code in JS way)